 What We Do

-Community Focus has been one of the country’s leading P.E.G. channels* for over thirty years, growing in that time to serve Aurora, City of Twinsburg, Twinsburg Township, Macedonia, the Village of Reminderville, Sagamore Hills Township and Northfield Center Township.
+Community Focus has been one of the country’s leading P.E.G. channels* for over forty years, growing in that time to serve Aurora, City of Twinsburg, Twinsburg Township, Macedonia, the Village of Reminderville, Sagamore Hills Township and Northfield Center Township.

 Advocating & Educating